Bev Oda: Member of Parliament and Cabinet Minister

 Oda was for many years a volunteer with the Progressive Conservative Party.
-She ran as a Conservative in Clarington—Scugog—Uxbridge in the 2004 federal election, and won a narrow victory over Liberal Tim Lang.
+She ran as a Conservative in Clarington—Scugog—Uxbridge in the 2004 federal election, and won a narrow victory over Liberal Timothy Lang.

 Following her election, Oda was named as the Conservative Party critic for the Ministry of Heritage.
 She has argued in favour of allowing more Canadian and foreign programming options in the country.

 On November 15, 2004, she reintroduced Bill C-333, the Chinese Canadian Recognition and Redress Act, which calls on parliament to recognize the contribution of Chinese immigrants to Canada, and acknowledge the unjust past treatments of Chinese Canadians as a result of racist legislation.
 Oda is not herself Chinese, but is Canada's first parliamentarian of Japanese heritage.

 In the 2006 election, she was re-elected in the riding of Durham with 47% of the vote in the riding, despite controversy over campaign funding by US copyright proponents.

 On February 6, 2006, Oda was sworn in as Heritage Minister in the cabinet of the newly elected Conservative government under Prime Minister Stephen Harper.
 She is the first Japanese-Canadian cabinet minister in Canadian history.

 Oda was appointed the Minister of International Cooperation on August 14, 2007.
 As Canada's Minister for International Cooperation, she was responsible for Canada's overseas development assistance through the Canadian International Development Agency (CIDA).
 Oda oversaw the Government's Aid Effectiveness Agenda, which committed to making Canada's international assistance more efficient, focused, and accountable.
 Oda was also responsible for Canada's contributions to the Muskoka Initiative, a global effort to reduce maternal and infant mortality and improve the health of mothers and children in the world's poorest countries.

 Oda was re-elected by a significant margin in the 2008 federal election, and again in the 2011 federal election.

 On July 3, 2012, Oda announced that she would resign as a cabinet member and MP effective July 31.
 According to the Canadian Taxpayers' Federation, she is entitled to collect an MP's pension of $52,183 per year.